Yahia Ben Rabbi

 Ben Rabbi was the son of Yaish Ibn Yahya (born between 1120 and 1130, died 1196) and grandson of Hiyya al-Daudi (born between 1080 and 1090, died 1154), who was a prominent rabbi, composer, and poet and served as advisor to Afonso II of Portugal.
+He was also said to be the son of Châmoa Gomes de Pombeiro, though there is little evidence to support this.
+Ben Rabbi was also known as Yahia o Negro (Yahia "the Black" in Portuguese), it being a cognomen he inherited from his father, who himself gained it from being made Lord of the town of Aldeia dos Negros, near Óbidos.

 Ben Rabbi had five sons with his wife: